Arfs6/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the 1-confused_smiley script prints (oo) to the std output.
+the 2-hellofile prints the /etc/passwd file.